West Marshall Avenue Zoning Study

 Following the public hearing, the City Council has the opportunity to make changes to the recommendations and can adopt the changes in full, in part, or not at all.
 Once the City Council has voted on any zoning change, it goes to the Mayor for final signature.

-Previous community meetings organized by Union Park were held on February 19 and April 23.
+Community meetings organized by Union Park were held on February 19, April 23, and June 5, 2018.

 - Entire Study Area